-Precision Landscape Managements lawn care services provides superior weed control throughout the year.
-To keep weeds at bay, we use a mix of pre and post emergent weed control throughout the year.
-Your lawn can be green and weed free with Precision Landscape Managements lawn chemical treatment plans.
+Precision Landscape Managements Turf Care service program provides superior weed control throughout the year.
+To keep weeds at bay, we use a mix of pre & post emergent weed control throughout the year.
+Your lawn can be green and weed free with Precision Landscape Managements 7 round treatment plan.

 We are proud to announce that we have been voted Athens Best Landscaping company for the second year in a row!
 Thank you to all of our loyal customers and supporters.
 We are excited to continue our exceptional level of service in 2015.